coredao-org/CoreDAO-Docs/docs/intro.md

 ## 👨‍💻 Getting Started

-Core Chain is the first Bitcoin-aligned EVM-compatible Layer-1 blockchain, designed to be Bitcoin's complementary and hyper-scalable smart contract platform.
-With over **50%** of Bitcoin mining hash power and over **4,800** in count and more than **$313 Million** worth Bitcoin staked are already contributing to its security model and through the ground-breaking innovation of Non-Custodial Bitcoin staking, Core Chain is unlocking Bitcoin both as the prime protector and central asset of the future of DeFi.
+Core is the first Bitcoin-aligned, EVM-compatible Layer-1 blockchain, designed to be Bitcoin's complementary and hyper-scalable smart contract platform.
+With over **50%** of Bitcoin mining hash power and more than **5,200** BTC, valued at over **$330 million**, staked and contributing to its security model, Core is unlocking Bitcoin as both the prime protector and central asset of the future of DeFi through the groundbreaking innovation of non-custodial Bitcoin staking.

 ![core-header](../static/img/core-header.png)